Faversham - Home - places

 Faversham Creek

-There are many houses situated on both sides the creek, many have moorings for various types of water craft including cruisers, barges and sailing boats.
+There are many houses situated on both sides of the creek, many have moorings for various types of water craft including cruisers, barges and sailing boats.

 On the right (Town side) there is a private walkway that allows access to some new houses.